 Development and Fundraising

-- Applicant must have a valid driver’s license and current automobile insurance.
+- Must have a valid driver’s license and current automobile insurance

 Desired Skills and Attributes: